-Collaborative Process is for all families–married and unmarried, traditional and LGBT– who want to move forward quickly and positively.
+Collaborative Process is for all families–married and unmarried, traditional and LGBTQ – who want to move forward quickly and positively.

-Click here to see Elaine talk about the benefits of Collaborative Divorce:
+Click here to learn more about the process and benefits of Collaborative Divorce:

-Click here to compare Collaborative Divorce with traditional litigation method:
+Click below to compare Collaborative Divorce with traditional litigation method: